Miami has 3 games PPD by virus; A&M on pause for 2nd week - WHIZ News

 “For that to occur, it wouldn’t be a tremendously hard thing for us to shift gears to do,” Colorado coach Karl Dorrell said.
 “It would be harder if you tried to play someone out of conference, that you don’t have much familiarity with.”

-In the Southeastern Conference, presidents approved teams be permitted to re-work schedules as late as Monday night for the following weekend.
-No rematches are allowed and only games that already exist on the schedule can be moved up.
+The SEC is allowing teams to re-work schedules as late as Monday night for the following weekend.
+No rematches are allowed and only games that already exist on the conference-only schedule can be moved up.
 No new matchups can be created, the way the Pac-12 did with Cal-UCLA.

-The SEC also decided last week to use Dec.
+The SEC also decided to use Dec.
 19 as a make-up date for teams not involved in the conference title game.
-That probably won’t work for LSU-Alabama because the Crimson Tide and Florida are on track to play for the SEC championship.
+That probably won’t work for LSU-Alabama, which was among four SEC games postponed last week.
+The top-ranked Crimson Tide and No. 6 Florida are on track to play for the league championship.

 LSU already has a make-up game with Florida scheduled for Dec.
 12, and the SEC set its television times for Thanksgiving weekend, which includes the Iron Bowl between Alabama and Auburn.

-Any juggling of schedules in the SEC to make up postponed games is likely to come after Thanksgiving weekend.
+Any juggling of schedules in the SEC is likely to come after Thanksgiving weekend.

-“I believe LSU and Alabama will play, but we don’t know for sure,” Orgeron said.
+“I believe LSU and Alabama will play, but we don’t know for sure,” LSU coach Ed Orgeron said.

-In the Atlantic Coast Conference, Pittsburgh and Georgia Tech was postponed last week because both teams were dealing with COVID-19 issues.

 Pitt coach Pat Narduzzi said he expects his team to be ready to play Virginia Tech this weekend, but he also expected the Panthers to be able play last week until Wednesday’s test results came back.